SimonMoynihan33/Ball-Knowledge-Quiz/README.md

 ### Repeat Users

 Users who wish to use the site more than once can do so, hoping to improve on their score with each subsequent attempt.
 A good foundation has been built and can be used as a springboard to make this app much larger scale.
-In the future more quiz options will be added, with varying difficulties and more niche quizzes, such as specific tournaments and teams.
+In the future, more quiz options will be added, with varying difficulties and more niche quizzes such as specific tournaments and teams.

 ## Goals

-The goal of this web app is to test the users knowledge of the sport, and also educate while allowing users to enjoy the experience and feel rewarded afterwards either for good knowledge of the sport, or learning and increasing their expertise.
+The goal of this web app is to test the users knowledge of the sport, and also educate while allowing users to enjoy the experience and feel rewarded afterwards, either for good knowledge of the sport, or learning and increasing their expertise.

 ## Features